akavi/EmbracesNestedAttributes/README.md

 ### `AssocOrdering`

-Extends setters for `has_many` associations so that ordering of association arrays is persisted.
+Changes the behavior of `accepts_nested_attributes_for` so that the ordering of the passed parameters is persisted.

+(Also includes support so the relevant setters persist ordering as well.)

 ### `AssumeDestroy`

 Changes the behavior of `accepts_nested_attributes_for` so that an explicit `_destroy: true` is not required to destroy an association model.

 Instead, all models in the association will be destroyed if they are not included in the set of models used to update the association.

-### `ManyToMany`

-Allows chaining of calls to `has_many` and `belongs_to` relationships.

-### `NillableFind`

-Allows you to treat passing `nil` to a parent association as representing the "parent" of all of the child associations without a parent association.

 ### `PolymorphicBuild`